HunoPPC-NG/Dhewm3-for-EGL_Wrap-AmigaOS4/README.md

 Dante's GLSL Shaders : https://github.com/omcfadde/gl2progs

-Doom3 Original source code for arb Driver : https://github.com/id-Software/DOOM-3
+Doom3 Original source code for ARB Driver : https://github.com/id-Software/DOOM-3

 Gl4ES for Opengl renderer : https://github.com/ptitSeb/gl4es

 # RELEASES

-## Dhewm3 V1.5.2 release Named ALWAYS ULTRA AOS4(betatest) by HunoPPC (21.06.2022)
+## Dhewm3 V1.5.2 release Named ALWAYS ULTRA AOS4(betatest) by HunoPPC (09.07.2022)

-- Added Joypad with EGLSDL v1.3
+- Added Joypad with EGLSDL v1.3 (HunoPPC 2022)
+- Added Icons and installer (HunoPPC 2022)
 - Support multithreading in EGL_wrapper library for low CPU on DOOM3 now!
+(HunoPPC 2022)
-- Support ARB2
+- Support ARB2 (HunoPPC 2022)
-- Optimized sound support to relieve CPU resources
+- Optimized sound support to relieve CPU resources (HunoPPC 2022)
 - Support for the full Polish version of Doom3 (c) LEM
 - Gamma and Brightness are now applied in the shaders instead of by setting hardware gamma, can be disabled (so hardware gamma is used again) with r_gammaInShaders 0
 - s_alReverbGain CVar to reduce EFX reverb effect intensity